chadramsey/knes/README.md

 ### Credits
 A number of class implementations in this project are based off of Andrew Hoffman's [halfnes](https://github.com/andrew-hoffman/halfnes).
 For anyone seeking a fully comprehensive NES emulator written for the JVM, please check out his work.
+Another absolutely necessary source of information for this project comes from the [nesdev Wiki](https://wiki.nesdev.com/w/index.php/NES_reference_guide), which contains both hardware and software documentation for everything NES.